System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Equilibrium entanglement

 where $\hat{N}$ is the particle number operator.
-Here we focus on the grand canonical ensemble, in which both the energy and the particle number can fluctuate; as shown in the next subsection, the entanglement behavior is both quantitatively and qualitatively different for the canonical state with a fixed particle number.
 As the grand canonical Gibbs state of a quadratic Hamiltonian is Gaussian, we apply the correlation matrix approach.
-We determine the single-spin correlation matrix in the following way.
+We determine the correlation matrix in the following way.
 First, the single-particle Hamiltonian $\mathcal{H}$ defined by Eq.~\eqref{fermhamsp} is diagonalized as